-You may be searching for every possible write-off this tax season.
-And if you were healthy in 2019, you might be able to deduct extra expenses.
-That’s right—certain dental and medical-related procedures and programs can be tax deductible.
+With the extended tax deadline, you’re likely searching for every possible write-off this tax season.
+And if you were healthy last year, you might be able to deduct extra expenses.
+Certain dental and medical-related procedures and programs are tax deductible—as long as their combined costs exceed 7.5% of your Annual Gross Income (AGI).

 1. You took care of your teeth.

 Preventive dental treatments such as cleanings, sealants, and fluoride are tax-deductible.
 Extensive eligible treatments include fillings, braces and dentures.
+Not surprisingly, teeth whitening is not included.
 Check the full list of potential write-offs.

 3. You quit smoking.